Gore Range Overview

 The quiet Middle Creek Drainage and the popular Booth Lake Drainage are separated by Bald Mountain’s gentle southwest ridge, which eventually terminates at I-70 across from the mega ski resort of Vail Colorado.
 Thus, year-around trailhead access can’t be better.
 Thus, Bald Mountain can and should be climbed in the winter.
 Because of Bald Mountain’s proximity to Vail, one might expect a lot of local winter traffic.
 Thank goodness most people would rather drop $70 to ski Vail than climb 4,000-ft in 5 miles to a cold summit.

 Bald’s southwest ridge is a really nice place to be in the winter, complete with picturesque, leafless stands of aspen trees and beautiful open glades for either snowshoeing or teleskiing.
 The entire route is class 1 but don’t underestimate the level of commitment it will take to summit Bald Mountain, expect 10 miles round trip and about 4,000-ft.
 There are many standard routes on our popular 14ers that can’t match those statistics.
 A winter excursion will take up your entire day.
-Although the lower portions of this ridge are steep, there is no avalanche danger on this ridge on the entire route.
-Any steep areas of snow pack are typically anchored down with dense aspen trees.
 The ridge also receives southern exposure.

 Bald Mountain THLocating the Bald Mountain TH is easy.
 From Denver, take I-70 west, past the Eisenhower Tunnel and on to the popular ski towns of Dillon and Silverthorne.
 Continue past Copper Mountain Ski Resort and on to Vail Pass.
 From Vail Pass, descend down to the city of Vail, Colorado and take exit 176 and make a quick right onto a hwy feeder road and look for the parking area on the left.